How to back up iPhone contacts [With or without iCloud]

 How to back up contacts on iPhone?

 On the plus side, backups to the cloud can happen automatically when your device is connected to Wi-Fi.
-However, some users may have privacy concerns because their contacts are stored on Apple’s or Google’s servers.
+On the other hand, I know some people have privacy concerns about their contacts being stored on Apple or Google servers.

 1. Go to Settings > Tap your name.